 The performance of ionic is highly relative to the efforts put into it.
 Despite that, Ionic is well equipped to suit the latest mobile devices with its touch-optimization feature and systematic hardware efficient transitions.

 REACT NATIVE- React Native, on the other hand, is brilliant when considering performance.
-Since it has adoptive styling in accordance with the platforms, it delivers the best performance with respect to the platform for which it is being designed.
+Since you can hire react native developer as it has adoptive styling in accordance with the platforms, it delivers the best performance with respect to the platform for which it is being designed.

 Apart from that, the framework directly relates to the amount spent in it when it comes to enhancing performance for large scale applications.